Pavan2027/Lightning-Android-Task-Manager/README.md

 <br><br>

 ### NOTE:
--> This app has will show Google Play Warnings as it is a test build.<br>
+-> This app has will show Google Play Warnings as it is a test build<br>